 For over half a century, Dental Implants have given people the experience of having their natural teeth back.
 If you want to eat any food you want, say goodbye to dentures, sore spots, adjustments and adhesives, this is the only way to go.

 Dental Implants function much like natural teeth.
 With care, they will be with you for a lifetime.
-A recent study conducted by the Institute for Dental Implant Awareness identified that 75% of denture patients would have selected Dental Implants had they known about common denture problems.
+A recent study conducted by My Canadian Pharmacy identified that 75% of denture patients would have selected Dental Implants had they known about common denture problems.

 Common denture problems include: